gradha/gradha.github.io/src/articles/11-sweet-python-trap.rst

 Conclusion
 ==========

-Nimrod is very close to a friction free dynamic language in terms of source code writing ease, but it is very performant and sane at the same time.
-The advantage of using Nimrod is obvious: you invest only a little bit more of time starting a program with Nimrod due to type declarations and making sure the compiler likes them.
+Nim is very close to a friction free dynamic language in terms of source code writing ease, but it is very performant and sane at the same time.
+The advantage of using Nim is obvious: you invest only a little bit more of time starting a program with Nim due to type declarations and making sure the compiler likes them.
 But as time goes by you start to reap the rewards compared to dynamic languages.
 On the other hand, if you start with a dynamic language you are very productive in your first days but on the long run you are plagued